 The company records and registers that private limited companies can keep at a SAIL address include:

-- Register of members (shareholders and guarantors)*
+- Register of members (shareholders or guarantors)

 - Register of directors

-- Register of secretaries*
+- Register of company secretaries

 - Register of debenture holders

 - Register of charges and instruments creating charges